MurrayMint7/AIDI_artefact/docs/model-card.md

 - The global 90% selective-accuracy target was illustrative and not stakeholder validated.
 - The revised mandatory-neutral UI policy lacks prospective validation.
 - Latency describes one WSL2 CPU environment and does not generalise to other hardware.
-- Browser, keyboard, screen-reader, accessibility-tree, axe/Lighthouse, zoom and narrow-viewport behaviour were not observed.
-The project does not claim WCAG conformance.
+- Accessibility was audited on 24 September 2026 in one environment only: Windows, Microsoft Edge 153, Windows Narrator and Lighthouse (tool versions not recorded).
+Keyboard, accessibility-tree, screen-reader, automated scan, 200% zoom and 320 CSS-pixel viewport checks passed after three fixes.
+NVDA, JAWS, VoiceOver, mobile devices and users with access needs were not tested, Gradio footer images lack suitable alternative text, and the project does not claim WCAG conformance.
 - Model weights are deliberately absent from the public repository, so an authorised private bundle is required for real inference.

 ## Privacy, governance and logging